-- (1) For additional deliveries by the original supplier intended either as a partial replacement of supplies or installations included in the original contract, or as an extension of existing supplies or installations.
+(1) For additional deliveries by the original supplier intended either as a partial replacement of supplies or installations included in the original contract, or as an extension of existing supplies or installations.
 This is only allowed where a change of supplier would oblige the contracting authority to acquire equipment having different technical characteristics that would result in either incompatibility or disproportionate technical difficulties in operation and maintenance.
-The additional deliveries arrangement is regarded as a negotiated procedure (see Section 4.2.6.1.(d)) and an addendum or a new contract should be signed. - (2) The situations listed in Section 2.11.1.
+The additional deliveries arrangement is regarded as a negotiated procedure (see Section 4.2.6.1.(d)) and an addendum or a new contract should be signed.